 DPNet was conceived and administered by Jeff Bisanz, at the University of Alberta from 1996 to 2013.
-Click here to see the appreciation expressed to Jeff from DPNet members at the time of the list’s transition.
-As of November 2013, DPNet is hosted and administered by the Pickering Centre for Research in Human Development at Carleton University.
-We currently have over 500 subscribers from across Canada and abroad, including professors, practitioners, and graduate students.
+DPNet is currently hosted and administered by the Pickering Centre for Research in Human Development at Carleton University.
+We have nearly 700 subscribers from across Canada and abroad, including professors, practitioners, and graduate students.

 Please send an email to firstname.lastname@example.org.
 You’ll receive an email requesting that you confirm your request and then again notifying you once you’ve been added to the list.
 By joining DPNet you are providing explicit consent to receive emails about postings, announcements, etc.

 Once a subscriber, you’ll be able to post messages directly to the entire list by sending an email to email@example.com.
 When posting, please be sure to identify yourself and to include your email address so that personal replies can be sent directly to you.
 Please note that replies sent to firstname.lastname@example.org will be forwarded to all members of the list-serve.

 If you do not wish to become a subscriber but would like for your post to be circulated, please email it to email@example.com.

 Unsubscribing from DPNet

 To remove your name and email address from DPNet, please email your request to firstname.lastname@example.org or click the unsubscribe link at the bottom of any Carleton-hosted DPNet email you’ve received.